evansmunsha/domijob/growth-action-plan.md

 5. **Start content marketing** (Ongoing)

 Remember: Focus on one growth channel at a time, measure everything, and iterate quickly based on data! 🚀

+Got it!
+Here's a comprehensive list of blog post ideas organized by category in text format for 2025:

+## **Resume Tips**

+- How to Write a Resume That Beats AI Screening in 2025
+- 15 Resume Power Words That Get You Hired Fast
+- The 6-Second Resume Rule: What Recruiters Actually Look For
+- Resume Red Flags That Kill Your Chances (And How to Fix Them)
+- How to Quantify Your Achievements When You Don't Have Numbers
+- The Perfect Resume Length: 1 Page vs 2 Pages Debate Settled
+- Resume Formatting for Different Industries: What Works Where
+- How to Write a Resume with No Experience (Entry-Level Guide)
+- Career Change Resume: How to Pivot Without Starting Over
+- Resume vs CV: When to Use Which (Complete Guide)
+- How to Handle Employment Gaps on Your Resume
+- The Modern Resume: What's Changed in 2025
+- Resume Keywords for Each Industry (Complete Database)
+- How to Write Achievement Statements That Impress
+- Resume Mistakes That Make You Look Unprofessional

+## **Job Search**

+- Job Search Strategy 2025: The Complete Playbook
+- Hidden Job Market: How to Find Jobs That Aren't Posted
+- How to Use AI to Supercharge Your Job Search
+- Job Search Timeline: How Long Should It Really Take?
+- Networking for Introverts: Land Jobs Without Being Pushy
+- How to Job Search While Employed (Without Getting Caught)
+- The Psychology of Job Rejection: How to Bounce Back Stronger
+- Job Search Burnout: Signs, Prevention, and Recovery
+- How to Research Companies Before Applying
+- Job Search Metrics: What to Track and Why
+- Social Media Job Search: Beyond LinkedIn
+- How to Follow Up After Applications (Without Being Annoying)
+- Job Search for Career Changers: Complete Strategy Guide
+- International Job Search: Working Abroad in 2025
+- Job Search Scams: How to Spot and Avoid Them

+## **Career Advice**

+- Career Planning in Your 20s, 30s, 40s, and 50s
+- How to Build a Personal Brand That Opens Doors
+- The Art of Strategic Career Moves: When to Stay vs Go
+- How to Ask for More Responsibilities (And Get Them)
+- Building Professional Relationships That Actually Matter
+- How to Recover from Career Setbacks and Failures
+- The Side Hustle Career: Building Multiple Income Streams
+- How to Find a Mentor (And Be a Great Mentee)
+- Career Pivoting: Complete Guide to Changing Directions
+- Work-Life Integration vs Work-Life Balance: What Works in 2025
+- How to Build Confidence in Your Career
+- The Future of Work: Skills You Need for 2030
+- How to Handle Difficult Colleagues and Toxic Workplaces
+- Career Growth vs Job Hopping: Finding the Right Balance
+- How to Create Your Own Opportunities at Work

+## **Interview Tips**

+- Interview Preparation Checklist: Never Miss a Detail Again
+- How to Answer "Tell Me About Yourself" (With Examples)
+- Behavioral Interview Questions: The STAR Method Mastery
+- How to Interview When You're Nervous or Introverted
+- Virtual Interview Mastery: Technical and Presentation Tips
+- How to Research Your Interviewer (Ethically)
+- Interview Questions to Ask That Impress Employers
+- How to Handle Illegal or Inappropriate Interview Questions
+- Panel Interview Strategy: How to Connect with Multiple People
+- Phone Interview Tips: Making a Great First Impression
+- How to Negotiate During the Interview Process
+- Interview Follow-Up: What to Do After Every Interview
+- How to Interview for a Job You're Overqualified For
+- Culture Fit Interview: How to Show You Belong
+- Interview Mistakes That Cost You the Job

+## **Remote Work**

+- Remote Work Skills That Employers Actually Want in 2025
+- How to Stay Productive Working from Home
+- Remote Work Setup: Essential Tools and Equipment
+- Building Relationships with Remote Colleagues
+- Remote Work Challenges and How to Overcome Them
+- How to Manage Remote Teams Effectively
+- Remote Work Communication: Best Practices and Tools
+- Time Zone Management for Global Remote Teams
+- Remote Work Career Advancement: Getting Promoted from Home
+- Digital Nomad Career Guide: Working from Anywhere
+- Remote Work Interview: How to Prove You Can Work Independently
+- Hybrid Work Strategy: Making the Best of Both Worlds
+- Remote Work Burnout: Prevention and Recovery
+- Building a Home Office That Boosts Productivity
+- Remote Work Networking: Building Professional Connections Online

+## **AI Tools**

+- AI Resume Builders: Which Ones Actually Work in 2025
+- How AI is Changing the Hiring Process (What Job Seekers Need to Know)
+- Using ChatGPT for Job Search: Prompts That Get Results
+- AI Interview Prep: Practice with Virtual Interviewers
+- AI-Powered Career Coaching: The Future of Professional Development
+- How to Use AI for LinkedIn Content Creation
+- AI Job Matching: Finding Your Perfect Role with Technology
+- AI Salary Negotiation: Data-Driven Compensation Strategies
+- AI Writing Tools for Cover Letters and Professional Communication
+- The Ethics of AI in Job Applications: What's Acceptable?
+- AI Skills Assessment: Identifying Your Strengths and Gaps
+- AI-Generated Portfolios: Showcasing Your Work with Technology
+- AI Career Path Planning: Mapping Your Future with Data
+- AI Networking: Finding and Connecting with the Right People
+- AI Job Search Analytics: Measuring and Improving Your Success

+## **Industry Insights**

+- Tech Industry Career Guide: Roles, Skills, and Salaries in 2025
+- Healthcare Careers: High-Demand Jobs and Required Skills
+- Finance Industry Transformation: New Roles and Opportunities
+- Green Jobs Revolution: Careers in Sustainability and Clean Energy
+- The Creator Economy: Building a Career in Content and Media
+- Cybersecurity Careers: Protecting the Digital World
+- Data Science and Analytics: Career Paths and Skill Requirements
+- E-commerce and Digital Marketing: Thriving in Online Business
+- Education Technology: Careers in EdTech and Online Learning
+- Biotechnology and Life Sciences: Future Career Opportunities
+- Renewable Energy Careers: Jobs in Solar, Wind, and Clean Tech
+- Space Industry Careers: The New Frontier of Employment
+- Gaming Industry: Careers Beyond Just Playing Games
+- Mental Health and Wellness: Growing Career Opportunities
+- Supply Chain and Logistics: Essential Careers in Global Commerce

+## **Salary Negotiation**

+- Salary Negotiation for Women: Closing the Pay Gap
+- How to Research Salary Data That's Actually Accurate
+- Negotiating Your First Job Offer: Entry-Level Strategy
+- Executive Compensation: Negotiating at the C-Level
+- Freelancer Rate Setting: How to Price Your Services
+- Salary Negotiation for Remote Workers: Location-Independent Pay
+- How to Negotiate a Raise During Tough Economic Times
+- Equity and Stock Options: Understanding Your Total Compensation
+- Salary Negotiation Scripts for Different Scenarios
+- How to Negotiate Benefits When Salary is Fixed
+- International Salary Negotiation: Working Across Borders
+- Salary Negotiation for Career Changers: Proving Your Worth
+- How to Handle Lowball Offers and Unrealistic Expectations
+- Negotiating Severance Packages: Protecting Yourself
+- The Psychology of Salary Negotiation: Understanding the Other Side

+## **Bonus Categories for 2025**

+### **Mental Health & Wellness**

+- Managing Career Anxiety and Imposter Syndrome
+- Workplace Stress: Recognition, Prevention, and Management
+- Building Resilience in Your Career Journey
+- Mental Health Days: When and How to Take Them
+- Therapy and Career Coaching: When You Need Professional Help

+### **Diversity & Inclusion**

+- Navigating Workplace Bias: Strategies for Underrepresented Groups
+- Building Inclusive Teams: A Leader's Guide
+- LGBTQ+ Career Navigation: Finding Inclusive Workplaces
+- Age Discrimination: Career Strategies for Older Workers
+- Disability and Career Success: Accommodation and Advocacy

+### **Entrepreneurship**

+- From Employee to Entrepreneur: Making the Transition
+- Building a Business While Working Full-Time
+- Startup Career Guide: Thriving in High-Growth Companies
+- Franchise Opportunities: Alternative Path to Business Ownership
+- Social Entrepreneurship: Careers That Make a Difference

+Each of these topics can be expanded into comprehensive, actionable blog posts that provide real value to your users while naturally promoting your AI tools and platform services.
+Would you like me to elaborate on any specific category or help you prioritize which topics to tackle first?